Building Sustainability with Passive Purple Products

 When it comes to sustainable construction, high-performance standards and energy efficiency, The Dairy is shaping up to be one of our most exciting projects to date.
 This ambitious build is designed to meet the rigorous Passive House standards—no small feat, as anyone in the industry will tell you.
 Achieving this requires airtight precision and meticulous attention to detail, especially when it comes to moisture control.

-To help us hit these ambitious targets, we’ve been relying on Passive Purple products which are renowned for their eco-friendly credentials, outstanding durability and innovative approach.
+To help us hit these ambitious targets, we’ve been relying on Passive Purple products, which are renowned for their eco-friendly credentials, outstanding durability and innovative approach.
 Nathan Page, our site manager at Paul and Page Ltd, is leading the charge.
 He’s been sharing his hard-earned tips for working with these products.

 Passive Purple Internal Vapour Control Layer (VCL) – Walls and Roof